swcarpentry/matlab-novice-inflammation/_episodes/01-intro.md

 refers to a table of values
 that has 60 rows and 40 columns.

-MATLAB stores *all* data in the form of arrays.
+MATLAB stores *all* data in the form of multi-dimensional arrays.
 For example:

-* Numbers, or *scalars* are arrays of zero dimensions, as are single characters,
+* Numbers, or *scalars* are represented as two dimensional arrays with only one row and one column, as are single characters.
-* Lists of numbers, or *vectors* are arrays of one dimension,
+* Lists of numbers, or *vectors* are two dimensional as well, but with the value of dimension being equal to one.
+By default vectors are row vectors, meaning they have one row and as many columns as there are elements in the vector.
-* Tables of numbers, or *matrices* are arrays of two dimensions,
+* Tables of numbers, or *matrices* are arrays with more than one column and more than one row.
 * Even character strings, like sentences, are stored as an "array of characters".